Project Overview

 Meeting an Urgent Need

-The Project will continue to work closely with the Western Electricity Coordinating Council (WECC), NorthernGrid, the regional transmission planning organization, BPA, and local electric utilities to assure that the Project conforms to coordination and reliability requirements for the regional power grid and provides maximum benefits to the electrical system.
+The Project will continue to work closely with the Western Electricity Coordinating Council (WECC), the NorthernGrid regional transmission planning organization, BPA, and local electric utilities to assure that the Project conforms to coordination and reliability requirements for the regional power grid and provides maximum benefits to the electrical system.

 The Cascade Project Brings Significant Benefits to the Pacific Northwest